frasersab/BubblePop/README.md

 This game is not designed for mobile.
 It will require at the very least a trackpad or more ideally a mouse and a spacebar.

 ## Polishing
-This game is not polished.
-It would be great to have the size of the game adapt to screen size, have a 'how to play' built in and all the features you are used to.
-But all this takes time and it's just a bit of fun!
-If you would like to implement these features be my guest, I'll accept any working pull requests :)
+If I were to do it again, I would do it differently.
+But it's time for new projects!

 ## Why?
 I wanted to use the P5 javascript library.
-It is a fantastic library that makes drawing and animating considerably easier (if only I knew this when I did my connect four game!).
+It is a fantastic library that makes drawing and animating considerably easier (if only I knew about this when I did my connect four game!).
 I started this as 'Bubble Pop' but then this pandemic hit and I saw the oportunity to make it more relevant!